Estonian Air Force: 1918–1940

 Some Aviation Regiment pilots were involved in a pro-Soviet coup attempt on 1 December 1924, but this was crushed within hours.
 From 1925 the First World War era aircraft were gradually replaced by more modern types.
 During 1928 the Aviation Regiment came under the control of an Air Defence (Õhukaitse) organization which included the Anti-Aircraft Artillery.

-In 1939 the Estonian Air force consisted of about 80 active airplanes: Bristol Bulldog, Hawker Hart and Potez 25 biplanes from the 1920s, but also the more modern Avro Anson multipurpose aircraft, in three groups stationed at Rakvere, Tartu, and Tallinn.
+In 1939 the Estonian Air Force consisted of about 80 active airplanes: Bristol Bulldog, Hawker Hart and Potez 25 biplanes from the 1920s, but also the more modern Avro Anson multipurpose aircraft, in three groups stationed at Rakvere, Tartu, and Tallinn.
 The Navy also maintained two multipurpose aircraft wings.

 Plans to acquire Spitfires and Lysanders from Britain were thwarted when the outbreak of World War II in 1939 forced Britain to cancel all export orders.
 After the defeat of Poland, Estonia was forced to accept a Mutual Assistance Pact with the Soviet Union, signed on 28 September 1939.
-This allowed the Russians to establish military bases in Estonia, which were later used in the Winter War against Finland.
+This allowed the Soviets to establish military bases in Estonia, which were later used in the Winter War against Finland.
 On 17 June 1940 the three Baltic States were invaded by Soviet forces.
 During the June 1940 invasion the Air Defence took no action and subsequently aircraft remained locked in their hangars.
 The air force became the Aircraft Squadron of the 22nd Territorial Rifle Corps of the Red Army in the summer of 1940.